-The licensee has committed in Reference 1 to monitor for tube slippage during each refueling outage as part of the SG inspection program.
-Under the proposed license amendment, TS 6.9.1.7.k will require that the results of slippage monitoring be included as part of the required 180-day report, which is required by TS 6.9.1.7.
-In addition, TS 6.9.1.7.k requires that should slippage be discovered, the implications of the discovery and corrective action shall be included in the report.
-The NRC staff finds that slippage is not expected to occur for the reasons discussed in this safety evaluation.
+The licensee has committed in Reference 1 to monitor for tube slippage as part of the SG inspection program.
+Under the proposed license amendment, as part of the SG inspection program, TS 6.9.1.10j will require that the results of slippage monitoring be included as part of the 180-day report, which is required by TS 6.9.1.10.
+In addition, TS 6.9.1.10j requires that should slippage be discovered, the implications of the discovery and corrective action shall be included in the report.
+The NRC staff finds that slippage is not expected to occur for the reasons discussed in this SE.
 However, in the unexpected event it should occur, it will be important to understand why it occurred so that the need for corrective action can be evaluated.
-The NRC staff concludes the commitment to monitor for slippage and the accompanying reporting requirements are acceptable.
+Therefore the NRC staff concludes that the commitment to monitor for slippage, and the accompanying reporting requirements are acceptable.